secar600/secar-documents/source/extended_gas_target.rst

 .. important::

-   At the moment, :code:`V7` is connected to :code:`SV4` and :code:`V6` is not connected to any solenoid valve.
-This is how we have so far run the gas target with helium.
-Once you purchase hydrogen and get all the necessary approval for hydrogen operation, please connect :code:`V7` properly to :code:`SV5` and :code:`V6` to :code:`SV4`.
-Then, please talk to Brandon Ewert and ask him to test the system once more with :code:`V7` properly connected to its solenoid valve.
+   If :code:`V7` is connected to :code:`SV4` and :code:`V6` is not connected to any solenoid valve, then the auto controlled valves operate the target with He.
+For hydrogen mode connect :code:`V7` securely to :code:`SV5` and :code:`V6` to :code:`SV4`.

 - Make sure the water valves to the turbo pumps are all ON located on the manifold near SECAR's first quadrupole (see :numref:`water_manifold`).
 One of these valves is closed and shall remain closed as it was for the Monster turbo pump, which is not used with the extended gas target.
 - Turn ON main laboratory supply of water flow (see :numref:`main_water`) by first turning OFF the bypass valve, then turning ON the water return valve and finally turning ON the water supply valve.
 The supply line has a high pressure and should be closed first and opened last.